yaravind/old-gitbooks/property_based_testing.md

 - PBT: Reason by proof
 - Generate -> Run -> Shrink

+**Intuition**

+1. Specify the behavior of a unit of code as a Prop
+2. ScalaCheck generates test data to falsify the property until it is exhausted
+3. If the property holds true for all such generated test data, then the Prop is assumed to pass the test

 ## Generate
 - Can generate **any** value for a type or a **subset** of values
 - Are a Monad so we can sequence/chain them to produce new ones